PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 "My Kayak Won't Go Straight"

-• Need more torso rotation
+• Use more torso rotation - arm-only paddling lacks consistent power

 "My Shoulders/Arms Hurt"